pumoco/pumoco/README.md

-- 👋 Hi, I’m @pumoco
+- 👋 Hi, I’m PuMo
 - 👀 I’m interested in developing and learn new tech
 - 💞️ I’m looking to collaborate on Python | ML | DS  projects.
-- 📫 How to reach me: pumopro@gmail.com
+- 📫 How to reach me: pumoco@proton.me

 <!---
 pumoco/pumoco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.